stakater/developer-handbook/content/frontend/css/css-best-practices.md

 ## Use shorthand

-Shorthand properties let you set multiple CSS values simoultaneously.
+Shorthand properties let you set multiple CSS values simultaneously.
 It makes your CSS concise and payload over the network is reduced.

 ### Values shorthand